 Phil Solk is a managing partner at Opero Partners.
-Providing strategic advice and hands-on implementation services to companies seeking to significantly enhance their growth trajectories.
+He provides strategic advice and hands-on implementation services to companies seeking to significantly enhance their growth trajectories.

-He is a seasoned executive (former C-level, VP and directors) with functional expertise in marketing, sales management, operations, product & technology development, finance strategy, funding & M&A.
+He is a seasoned executive (former C-level, VP, and director) with functional expertise in marketing, sales management, operations, product and technology development, finance strategy, funding and M&A.

 Shawn Flynn 0:00

 This week on Silicon Valley successes we have Phil sock who is a business to business sales consultant here in Silicon Valley many years experience and he's got a lot of great information that's going to help startups around the world.
 So stay tuned.

 Show Announcer 0:21

 Welcome to Silicon Valley successes.
 We interview experts and entrepreneurs to get the world access to the knowledge and experience that is here in Silicon Valley.
 Our mission is to create opportunities for those who seek them and help you to become the next Silicon Valley success.

 Welcome back to Silicon Valley successes so filled Could you please introduce yourself?

 Yes, thank you, Sean.
 So I've been working in high tech in Silicon Valley, and a couple other parts of the country for large companies and a lot of startups.
 And over time I saw the pattern and what makes top line revenue grow.
 And so a couple folks and got together and more recently started a consulting firm to help companies grow their top line revenue

 Shawn Flynn 1:11